- 4 February 2025|

 Temperature Troubles

-Does your conservatory turn into a sweltering greenhouse during summer and an icebox in winter?
-Consistent temperature swings suggest poor insulation—an immediate clue your roof may be past its prime.
+Does your conservatory become a sweltering greenhouse in summer and an icebox in winter?
+Large temperature swings point to poor insulation, a clear sign your roof is past its prime.

 Visible Wear and Tear